-• as regards to item c': the important direct or indirect participations of the Company are the following: (a) FLEXOPACK POLSKA Sp.z.o.o, (subsidiary) in which the Company participates with a stake of 100.00% of shares and voting rights.
+• as regards to item c': the important direct or indirect participations of the Company are the following:

-(b) "FLEXOSYSTEMS Ltd Belgrade", (subsidiary) in which the Company participates with a stake of 100% of shares and voting rights.
+(a) FLEXOPACK POLSKA Sp.z.o.o, (subsidiary) in which the Company participates with a stake of 100.00% of shares and voting rights.

-(c) "INOVA SA PLASTICS" (associate) in which the Company participates with a stake of 50% of shares and voting rights, and
+(b) FLEXOSYSTEMS Ltd Belgrade, (subsidiary) in which the Company participates with a stake of 100% of shares and voting rights.

-(d) "VLACHOU BROS SA" (associate) in which the Company participates with a stake of 47.71% of shares and voting rights.
+(c) FLEXOPACK INTERNATIONAL LIMITED, (subsidiary) in which the Company participates with a stake of 100% of shares and voting rights.